-

 SECTION 2.
 Report. – The Division shall report the results of the southern flounder stock assessment no later than August 1, 2026, to the chairs and members of the House Wildlife Resources Committee and the Senate Agriculture, Energy, and Environment Committee and shall annually report no later than August 1 thereafter with an assessment of progress in rebuilding the southern flounder stock and an estimated time line of further increasing recreational and commercial access to the southern flounder resource.

-SECTION 3.
-Effective Date; Expiration. – This act is effective when it becomes law and expires August 1, 2029.
+SECTION 4.(b) Effective Date; Expiration. – Except as otherwise provided, this act is effective when it becomes law.
+Sections 1 and 2 of this act expire August 1, 2029.